School of Social Service Administration (SSA) - PhD

 Costs & Financial Aid

 Doctoral students receive significant funding to ensure that they are able to immerse themselves in the program.
-All admitted students are eligible to receive an $18,000 stipend for up to five years.
-Students in years six and beyond will receive an 82 percent tuition benefit.
+All admitted doctoral students are eligible to receive a scholarship that will cover all tuition and fees plus a $22,000 stipend for up to 5 years.